Author:

 09.00 Tiit Remm (UT): Layers and perspectives of meaning making in the urban space

-10.00 Irmak Mertens (KU Leuven and UT): Historical layers in city museums and introduction to the museum visit
+10.00 Irmak Mertens (KU Leuven): How to map city translation research + introduction to the museum visit

 10.45 coffee break